sonukryadav/react-native/w4/1.Camera_Text_To_Speach/assignment.md

 Create a page as given below.

-- The button should only be enabled when at least two photos updated.
+- The button should only be enabled when at least two photos are updated.
-- Appropriate styling should be used for disabled button.
+- Appropriate styling should be used for the disabled button.
-- Store everything on async storage(After refresh or reopening the page all the photos should be in their place).
+- Store everything on async storage(After refreshing or reopening the page all the photos should be in their place).

 ![](https://firebasestorage.googleapis.com/v0/b/mymasai-school.appspot.com/o/project_files%2Fw4d1assignment.JPEG?alt=media&token=9b589d2e-8698-4bf0-a2c7-61032a81f7a3)